 Summer Kids Club (June 7 – August 13, 2021)

 Full-day childcare is offered at two locations (Northpoint and Walt Disney Elementary Schools) for current P-H-M students in grades K-5.
-Children will enjoy a variety of educational and recreational activities, crafts and field trips.
+Children will enjoy a variety of educational and recreational activities, and crafts.
 Cost is $150 a week, for 5 days a week.
 All children not currently enrolled in Kids Club are required to pay the $25 registration fee in addition to all other program-related costs.
 Space is limited so register your child online today to reserve a spot.

 Summer School Information